 So, these were just some examples of commonly used citation and referencing styles.
 It is important to cite the references properly, as many students lose marks due to this.

 No need to stress out when you have got RapidAssignmentHelp at your service.
 We have the top-rated experts who have mastery over reflective essay writing.
 You can get them to write your assignment and score higher grades.
-While you get the high-quality assignments for help at reasonable prices, you also save a lot of time.
+While you get the affordable assignment help in reasonable price, you also save a lot of time.
 You can use that time to focus on your studies and other priorities.
 This way, you win twice.
 So, do not waste time thinking, and sign up for our services.
 Hurry up, as we have many exciting discounts that you can unlock!

 Hello!
 My name is Dr Christian Wise, and I am a PhD in Nursing Studies from the University of Edinburgh.
 Previously, I worked as a consultant specializing in nursing practice improvement.
 Then, I joined Rapid to become an assignment expert.
 For the last 7 years, my guidance and support made students ace their grades, assignments and exams.
 My expertise and work experience have made me capable of doing any tough assignments within a short time frame.Connect with me through this platform and get the required aid with your assignments.